geofflangdale/simdcsv/README.md

 # simdcsv
-A fast SIMD parser for CSV files as defined by RFC 4180.
+A fast SIMD parser for CSV files as defined by [RFC 4180](https://tools.ietf.org/html/rfc4180).

 This project will be a fast SIMD parser for CSV files.
-The approach will closely resemble https://github.com/lemire/simdjson in many respects; I plan to a number of similar tricks to the ones we did in that project.
+The approach will closely resemble [simdjson](https://github.com/lemire/simdjson) in many respects; I plan to a number of similar tricks to the ones we did in that project.
 Initially, many techniques will be (regrettably) copy-pasted from that project; I hope to factor out some common functionality for this kind of code later.

 Real-life parsing of CSV files has to deal with a huge range of optional variations on what a CSV might look like.
 My plan is to initially focus on standards-compliant CSV files and potentially add some variations later.